mrsudo404/Disease_Prediction_MachineLearning_MATLAB/README.md

 ## 🙋‍♂️ Maintainer

-Project by a 4th semester engineering student exploring biomedical applications of machine learning in MATLAB.
+A GUI-based MATLAB project developed by me for Biomedical Engineering students to understand and implement disease prediction using machine learning techniques.